Shopfront Product Manager

-- · Work with your team to create a cadence and rituals that make sense for the Shopfront
+- Work with your team to create a develpoment process that makes sense for the Shopfront

-- · Create key reports and analyse the data regularly in order to track how the team is doing
+- Create key reports and analyse the data from the marketing site regularly to track how the team and site are doing

-- · Work with data teams to ensure user information is tracked sufficiently on Shopfront, including work on attribution modelling
+- Work with data teams to ensure user information is tracked, including work on attribution modelling and tagging

 Zopa Product Managers are…